sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 In the Basic SAML Configuration section, configure the Snowflake URL your users use to access your Snowflake account and also again but follow it with ``/fed/login``.
 ![Edit SAML config](images/08.jpeg)

 Click save and go back to the application's SAML-based Sign-on page, scroll down to the SAML Certificates section.
 Click Download to download the Federation Metadata XML.
+We will use this file in our Snowflake steps.
 ![Download federation metadata XML](images/09.jpeg)

 ### Add users